zpz/zpz.github.io/_posts/2019-02-24-resources-learning-python.md

 - [Improve your code with atomic functions](https://www.codementor.io/seantullis/improve-your-code-with-atomic-functions-r6dt43fy7) by Sean Tullis.

-If you have learned something by now, then **stop right here, and go work on these problems.
+If you have learned something by now, then **stop right here, turn to your code and work on these problems.
 There is no point in learning more language features**.

-I would suggest you to always remember,
+I also suggest we always remember,

 - [Don't live with broken windows](https://www.artima.com/intv/fixit2.html).
   Improve, fix, refactor as you go.